 Dams reduce, but do not eliminate the risks associated with flood events.
 A fully-functioning dam could be overtopped when a rare, large flood occurs, or a dam could breach because of a deficiency - both of these possibilities pose risk of property damage and life loss.
 To manage these risks USACE has a routine program that inspects and monitors its dams regularly.
 USACE implements short and long term actions, on a prioritized basis, when unacceptable risks are found at any of its dams.

 Based upon the most recent risk assessment in 2016, Jadwin Dam is considered to have a higher risk primarily due to the potential for internal erosion in the embankment during a significant flooding event.
 As a result of this finding, USACE has implemented a number of measures to reduce risk in the interim, including increasing inspections and monitoring.
-USACE has also begun the Jadwin Dam Safety Modification Study.
-This multi-year effort will further identify and recommend a risk management plan that supports the expeditious and cost effective reduction of the identified potential for embankment failure.
-This process will involve public comment opportunities regarding the various alternatives considered during the study.
-This webpage will serve as a resource and include updates on the study and public comment opportunities.
+USACE condcuted the Jadwin Dam Safety Modification Study.
+This multi-year effort identified and recommended a risk management plan that includes making improvements to the upstream embankment of the dam to reduce risk associated with the dam.
+Work includes the installation of a geosynthetic liner system on part of the upstream slope and crest of Jadwin Dam.
+The Army Corps currently anticipates advertising a contract for this work in the Summer of 2021 with construction to take place in 2022.